Lieder-Lab/liederDB/README.md

 >>
 >       where AppleCount in CountList[count]
 >
->> TABLE statement means there must be a selected or exsited table followed behind 'in';
+>> TABLE statement means there must be a selected or exsited table follow behind 'in';
 >>
 >> What should be noticed is __this statement only work for data of single column__, so the selected or exsited table must have only one column, or you can declare one column from the table which contains more than one columns through declaring the column name after table name and packaged by brackets '[ ]' like (2) or (3);
 >>